Matrox: History

 Another attempt was the Matrox G100 and G200.
 The G200 was sold as two models, the Millennium G200 was a higher-end version typically equipped with 8 MB SGRAM memory, while the Mystique G200 used slower SDRAM memory but added a TV-out port.
 The G200 offered competent 3D performance for the first time, but was released shortly before a new generation of cards from Nvidia and ATI which completely outperformed it.
 Later versions in the Matrox G400 series were never able to regain the crown, and despite huge claims for the Matrox Parhelia, their performance continued to be quickly outpaced by the major players.

-Since then, Matrox has continued to shift the focus of its card designs towards specialized, niche markets, moving more deeply into enterprise, industrial, and government applications.
+Since then, Matrox has continued to shift the focus of its card designs towards specialized niche markets, moving more deeply into enterprise, industrial, and government applications.
 This includes solutions for when a large number of monitors attached to the same PC is required.
-In recent years they have held no more than a 3–5% share of the total video card market.
+In recent years it has held no more than a 3–5% share of the total video card market.
 Matrox is now divided into three divisions: Matrox Graphics, Matrox Video, and Matrox Imaging.
 Matrox Graphics is the primary consumer and end-user brand, while Matrox Video markets digital video editing solutions, and Matrox Imaging sells high-end video capture systems and "smart cameras", video cameras with a built-in computer for machine vision applications.

 2016, Matrox introduced the C-series of graphics cards based on GPUs from AMD.
 Cards are C420 LP, C680 and C900.

 On September 6, 2019, the company announced that its co-founder Lorne Trottier had acquired 100% ownership of the Matrox group of companies, including its three divisions—Matrox Imaging, Matrox Graphics, and Matrox Video.

-On June 6, 2022, Zebra Technologies announced they had completed their acquisition of the Matrox Imaging division.
+On June 6, 2022, Zebra Technologies announced it had completed its acquisition of the Matrox Imaging division.

 2023 Matrox introduced the LUMA series of graphics cards based on Intel Arc GPUs from Intel.

 Driver support

-To support Unix and Linux, Matrox has released only binary drivers for most of their product line and one partially free and open-source driver for the G550 card which comes with a binary blob to enable some additional functionality.
+To support Unix and Linux, Matrox has released only binary drivers for most of its product line and one partially free and open-source driver for the G550 card which comes with a binary blob to enable some additional functionality.
 These drivers were tested and are allegedly supported for quite old distributions.
 They do not work on newer Linux kernels and X.Org Server versions.
 In addition to the proprietary drivers provided by Matrox, the DRI community has provided drivers under the GPL license for many more of the devices.